TUDelft-PRIME-Books/Linear-Algebra/Chapter9/MarkovChains.md

 :url: https://embed.grasple.com/exercises/632c5581-1a58-427a-a620-19da8b094470?id=110775
 :label: grasple_exercise_9_2_6
 :dropdown:
-:description: To construct a Markov Chain for a frog on lillies
+:description: To construct a Markov Chain for a frog on lilies.

 ::::